Read trackball data from a variety of setups and configurations.

 Column name for y-axis values

-- ball_calibration
+- counts_per_rotation

 If

-FALSE(default), suppress most warning messages.
+TRUE(default), suppresses most warning messages.